Fallout (video game): Retrospective reception

-Fallout continues to receive acclaim, considered one of the best role-playing games on PC.
-Retrospective critics consider the game innovative and praise its setting as refreshing for a role-playing game.
-Although The Escapist thought the game lost some of its appeal over time, they found the gameplay "intriguing, sometimes addictive".
-GamesRadar+ found Fallout worth returning to despite perceiving the game as outdated.
+Fallout continues to receive acclaim, and is considered one of the best role-playing games on PC.
+Retrospective critics have considered the game innovative and praised its setting, dark tone, gameplay mechanics, and character system.
+Several critics have also found the game outdated yet still enjoyable.
 Critical assessments of Fallout's quality relative to its sequels differ.
 GamesRadar+ ranked it low among the series, IGN ranked it in the middle, and Kotaku and Paste Magazine ranked it high.

-Critics consider the Master one of the best video game villains.
+Critics have particularly highlighted the Master, the game's villain.
+GameSpot singled out Jim Cummings's voice acting as the Master as "chilling" and considered him "one of the most memorable antagonists in computer-gaming history."
+The final encounter with the Master has been lauded for its multiple solutions that took advantage of the character system, with the boss fight itself being optional.

+Multiple journalists especially praised the option to convince the Master that he is wrong, with Kotaku describing it as "unforgettable", and UGO describing it as "fun".
+IGN said that this aforementioned ability proved that in role-playing games, dialogue can be just as valid as fighting.
+Praising the final confrontation, USGamer's Mike Williams said, "Even at its end, Fallout is about player choice, and the choices available to you are pretty clever."
 GamesRadar+ called the player's encounter with the Master "one of the most striking storytelling devices of its era", and IGN called it one of the series' most memorable moments.
-GameSpot singled out Jim Cummings's voice acting as the Master as "chilling" and considered him "one of the most memorable antagonists in computer-gaming history."
-Both Byrd and Eurogamer praised the boss fight for its multiple solutions that took advantage of character system, and PC Gamer said it was among the best in PC gaming.

-The game has been inducted into the "Hall of Fame" (or similar award) of Computer Gaming World, GameSpot, GameSpy, and IGN.
-The 2002 MacPlay ports of Fallout and Fallout 2 was listed under "Best Games Rescued from Oblivion" in Macworld's "2002 Game Hall of Fame".
+Fallout has been inducted into the "Hall of Fame" (or similar award) of Computer Gaming World, GameSpot, GameSpy, and IGN.
+It has also been ranked as among the best PC games of all time by PC Gamer and IGN and among the greatest video games of all time by IGN, Game Informer, and Polygon.
+The 2002 MacPlay ports of Fallout and Fallout 2 were listed under "Best Games Rescued from Oblivion" in Macworld's "2002 Game Hall of Fame".
 Fallout was included in the 2010 reference book 1001 Video Games You Must Play Before You Die and was exhibited in Smithsonian American Art Museum's "The Art of Video Games" under the category of adventure games in March 2011.
-Fallout has been ranked as one of the best PC games of all time by PC Gamer and IGN.
-It has also been listed as among the greatest video games of all time by IGN and Polygon.